Myralllka/CTU_effective_cpp_programming/lab5_assignment_operators/report.md

 - If `this == other` in case 1 program do nothing, but in cases 2 and 3 it always creates another, temporary object
 - In cases 2, we always call a copy constructor even when we want to move the object.
 In case of std::vector or some other container, that own the object, copy operation will be much more resource consumable
-- As far as I can understand, in case 3 is not like this, because there we don't do any extra copying.
-But in case 3 move assignment, there will be
 - Both case 2 and case 3 call a custom swap function, that swaps the content of each object, not objects itself.
 So if the content can not be swapped as easy, it also will call copy/move constructors, but I am not sure how it will work there